ibm-cloud-docs/account/iam-accessgroup_rules.md

 The following users will not appear in the table:
 - Dynamically added users who are not logged in yet
-- Dynamically added users whose membership expired
+- Dynamically added users whose session expired

-Dynamic users that are logged out but whose memberships are still valid continue to appear in the table until their memberships expire.
+Dynamic users that are logged out but whose sessions are still valid continue to appear in the table until their sessions expire.

 You can't remove a dynamic user manually.
 To remove a dynamic user, adjust your dynamic rules.
 {: note}